 They are produced mainly by macrophages, through biosynthetic pathways that share the first step: oxygenation of DHA at position 14, in a reaction catalyzed by 12-lipoxygenase.
 The product of this reaction is the hydroperoxy intermediate 14S-hydroperoxy-DHA or 14S-HpDHA or 14S-hydroperoxy-4Z,7Z,10Z,12E,16Z,19Z-docosahexaenoic acid.

-Human macrophage 12-lipoxygenase also converts arachidonic acid to the corresponding 14S-hydroperoxide (98%), with an efficiency equivalent to that of DHA conversion to 14S-hydroperoxy-DHA.
+Human macrophage 12-lipoxygenase also converts arachidonic acid to the corresponding 14S-hydroperoxide (98 percent), with an efficiency equivalent to that of DHA conversion to 14S-hydroperoxy-DHA.

 Hereafter, some examples of Maresins will be discussed.